viaacode/documentation-jekyll/docs/instroom/sip/minimale_sip_0.1.md

 ### mets.xml (file)

+The _mets.xml_ file acts as an inventory of the files and directories at the package-level; it is therefore also known as the package mets.

+It is important to note that the package _mets.xml_ file does not record the internal structure of the different representations in the _/representations_ directory.
+It only references the different _mets.xml_ files contained in each _/representation_n_ directory (where _n_ is an integer indicating the number of different representations in the _/representation_ directory).
+Each of the _mets.xml_ files at the representation-level references its own internal structure.

+_**Overview of XML elements in the package mets with their possible attributes**_

 | Element            | Can contain                                                        | Possible Attributes                                    | Repeatability  | Obligation |
 |--------------------|--------------------------------------------------------------------|--------------------------------------------------------|----------------|------------|
 | \<mets:mets/>      | \<mets:metsHdr/><br><br>\<mets:fileSec/><br><br>\<mets:structMap/> | OBJID<br><br>TYPE<br><br>csip:OTHERTYPE<br><br>PROFILE | Not repeatable | Mandatory  |